Table of Contents

 Common traumatic injuries that cause bleeding include:

 - Black eyes.
 If a fist comes into contact with your eye, the area around the globe can bleed and swell.
-The American Academy of Ophthalmology says that black eyes don't always come with bleeding eyes.
+The American Academy of Ophthalmology says that black eyes do not always come with bleeding eyes.
 Sometimes, just the external tissues are harmed.
-But anytime you have a black eye, your doctor may want to check the globe too, just to ensure you're not bleeding there.
+But anytime you have a black eye, your doctor may want to check the globe too, just to ensure you are not bleeding there.

 - Lacerations.
 Your eyelids should close and protect your eye when something dangerous appears.
-But sometimes, your lids don't move fast enough.
+But sometimes, your lids do not move fast enough.
 If the sclera of your eye is sliced or punctured, bleeding can occur.

 - Orbital fracture.
 Eye globes are encased in bony structures for protection.
 A hard impact can break those bones.
 The American Academy of Ophthalmology says symptoms include blurry vision, swelling, numbness, and pain.
 Bleeding in the sclera is another common symptom with these fractures.